dtcenter/METplus/docs/Users_Guide/glossary.rst

    PB2NC_VERTICAL_LEVEL
      .. warning:: **DEPRECATED:** No longer used.

-   PREFIX
-     This corresponds to the optional -prefix flag of the plot_TCMPR.R script (which is wrapped by TCMPRPlotter).
-This is the output file name prefix.

-     | *Used by:*  TCMPRPlotter

    PREPBUFR_DIR_REGEX
      .. warning:: **DEPRECATED:** No longer used.
 Regular expression to use when searching for PREPBUFR data.